-Tiger Woods name has been familiar for most of the golf fans around the world.
+Tiger Woods name has been familiar for most golf fans around the world.
 He is the second player who has won the career grand slam three times besides Jack Nicklaus.

 But what makes him different from the other prominent golfers is that Woods is the only professional golfer who already won four majors in a row.